TreeHacks/hackpack-researchkit/README.md

 # hackpack-researchkit

+[MEDIUM-ADVANCED]

 In this iOS hackpack we will be tackling on Apple's ResearchKit and Healthkit using Swift 3 and XCode 8.
 The functions include creating a consent form to request consent from users, distributing a survey form with different types of questions, and access point for the iOS App to collect data from iPhone's Health App.

 --------------------------------------------------------------------------------

 To begin, let's create a standard XCode project.
 We want to embed ResearchKit and HealthKit into our iOS App through the steps below.

+**Step 0:** Please register a developer's account (for HealthKit use)- should take around 5-10 min. [https://developer.apple.com/programs/] Git clone this repository and follow along the steps!
+Use [master] for full solutions and [starterkit] to fill in code.

 **Step 1:** To download the latest version of ResearchKit, and type in  Terminal *git clone [https://github.com/ResearchKit/ResearchKit](https://github.com/ResearchKit/ResearchKit)*.
-The, build the project by running ResearchKit framework.
+Then, tap into the file with .xcodeprj extension and build the project by running ResearchKit framework.

-**Step 2:** Drag *ResearchKit.xcodeproj* into your current iOS project.
+**Step 2:** Drag *ResearchKit.xcodeproj* into your current iOS project and copy items if needed.
+If you do not see an arrow by ResearchKit after dragging it in, either wait for it to load, or close and reopen the project.

 ![addresearch](https://cloud.githubusercontent.com/assets/6894456/21839806/9a6d44d8-d78e-11e6-8c07-640776371eb2.png)

 **Step 3:** Go to *General* settings on your project and scroll down to *Embedded Binaries*.
-Clik the + button and add in ResearchKit.
+Click the + button and add in ResearchKit.

 ![embed](https://cloud.githubusercontent.com/assets/6894456/21839842/d9c05b98-d78e-11e6-9857-5e3a72ee917d.png)